If you wish to join a Medicare Part D prescription drug plan (or Medicare Advantage plan), we

 1-800-633-4227 (TTY 1-877-486-2048), select the prescription drug option, and then choose the option

-to speak with a Medicare representative or say "representative"
+to speak with a Medicare representative - or just clearly say "representative"

 several times during the automated menu options.